-Few events require as much glamming up as a black-tie wedding.
-When an extremely fancy wedding invitation arrives, you already know you're in for a black-tie affair before you even open it up and see "Black Tie Required."
+Few events require as much glamming up as a black tie wedding.
+When an extremely fancy wedding invitation arrives, you already know you're in for a black tie affair before you even open it up and see "Black Tie Required."
 And with those three little words, you know you're going to be dressing to the nines.
-But what — exactly — should you wear?
-Cut through the confusion with answers to all your questions surrounding black-tie attire for women.
+But what—exactly—should you wear?
+Cut through the confusion with answers to all your questions surrounding black tie attire.

 No. Although evening gowns are standard fare for black tie weddings, you can get away with a formal cocktail dress (of the longer variety) or even an elegant suit.

 You can wear a gown in any silhouette you like.
 Go all out with a trumpet or ball gown or keep it simple with a dressy sheath.
 Whatever style you choose, make sure you're able to walk in it.
 When you wear a floor-length dress, the goal is to have the hem graze the ground.
 If the hem falls higher, it will look like the dress isn't fitted properly.
 If the dress is longer, you'll risk stepping on the fabric and tripping.

 3. If I Wear a Cocktail Dress, How Should I Style It?

 You can only wear a cocktail dress if it's very formal.
 It can fall above the knee, but it shouldn't get much shorter than that for a black-tie wedding.
 For this occasion, it's not recommended to show too much skin.
 Rather, keep the hemline modest and keep any cleavage to a minimum.
 Steer clear of anything that looks like you're going to a club or NYE party.
 Instead, opt for sophisticated cocktail dresses made from rich fabric and fine details.
 As a finishing touch, pair your cocktail dress with sleek heels, gorgeous jewelry, and an elegant clutch so the overall look is formal.

 4. What Colors Are Appropriate for a Black Tie Wedding?